moritzwilksch/BenchmarkingDatabases/README.md

 # Benchmarking Databases
-A repo for benchmarking a couple of databases for simple usecases in pyhton
+A repo for benchmarking a couple of databases for simple usecases in pyhton.

+- Using appropriate python libraries, SQLAlchemy and PyMongo
+- Without any indices or optimization

 # Synthetic Data
 ## MongoDB (`pymongo`)